 16 Quick & Easy 30 Minute Recipes! (plus weekly recipe updates)

 Skillet Breakfast Potatoes

 - 5 small Russet Potatoes (total weight should be about 1.5 lbs)

 - 1/4 cup Olive Oil

-- 1 1/2 - 2 tsp Herb Seasoning, to taste (recipe can be found here)
+- 1 1/2 - 2 tsp Herb Seasoning, to taste (recipe below)

-Dice chilled potatoes into 1/2" cubes.
-Pour extra virgin olive oil into a 10" non-stick skillet and heat over medium heat.
+- Dice chilled potatoes into 1/2" cubes.
+Pour olive oil into a large non-stick skillet and heat over medium heat.
 Once hot, carefully pour diced potatoes into hot oil.
 Immediately sprinkle with Herb Seasoning then toss potatoes with a heat proof spatula.

 - Cover pan with lid and cook potatoes, stirring every few minutes as they begin to lightly brown on bottom, about 8 - 12 minutes until potatoes have reached desired tenderness.
 Serve immediately.

 - *Alternately you could dice and cook potatoes immediately, I've just found it's more convenient to bake them ahead of time when I'm already making baked potatoes for dinner or baking another dish.
 Also, potatoes seem to cut cleaner if they've been chilled.

 - Sometimes I like to sprinkle them with a few tablespoons of Parmesan cheese after frying.
 Or they are good with ketchup.